CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Functionality
 Because this is a new and unfamiliar software for the students, we will have to add helpful links for the student to use.
-These will include links to the Allen High School acedemic planning guide: https://canvas.allenisd.org/courses/858742.
+These will include links to the Allen High School academic planning guide: https://canvas.allenisd.org/courses/858742.
 On top of this, we can operate a help ticket through our website, this will allow students to both ask questions and get their questions answered